tanrax/fiableDB/README.md

-Immutable NoSQL database that works on a single plain text file.
+Immutable NoSQL database that works on a single plain text file

 ## Features